vmware-archive/containers-with-sboms/README.md

 _Note: depending on how powerful your computer is, bringing up the Vagrant box can take a long time.
 Perhaps go make yourself a nice cup of tea and come back._

-Once you are in the vagrant box, spin up an instance of the distribution registry:
+Once we are in the vagrant box, we can spin up an instance of the distribution registry:
 ```
 $ podman pull registry:2.7.1
 $ podman run -d -p 5000:5000 --name registry registry:2.7.1
 ```

-You can then build the container and corresponding sbom:
+We then build the container and corresponding sbom:
 ```
 $ cd containers-with-sboms
 $ ./base_container.sh